onefrankguy/frankmitchell.org/posts/building-rebuildable-build-machines.md

 Fortunately, you can get around most of this uncertainty with Chef and GitHub.

-Chef Solo has the ability to install a set of cookbooks from a zip file hosted on a remote URL.
-GitHub has the ability to serve up a repo as a zip file.
+Chef Solo has the ability to install a set of cookbooks from a tarball hosted on a remote URL.
+GitHub has the ability to serve up a repo as a tarball.
 Put those two together, and you can version and track your build environment with every copy of your software that ships.